Mid-Continent Airlines: Wartime Service

 In 1941, Thomas F. Ryan III became president of Mid-Continent Airlines.
 He served as president until he joined the United States Army March 6, 1942.
 At that time, J. W. Bill Miller was elected President and General Manager, which he held until the merger with Braniff Airways in 1952.

 From May 1942 to September 1944, Mid-Continent flew a cargo route for the Army Air Transport Command, which carried nearly 17,000 pounds of critical war materials.
 The Airline also operated scheduled passenger services with a greatly reduced fleet and it also trained Army pilots and mechanics and modified military aircraft.
 The company modified the famed B-25s that General Jimmy Doolittle used to bomb Tokyo.

 By June 1942, the company had remanded 70 percent of its fleet to the US Military.
 However, by 1943, the fleet had been restored to 50 percent of its pre-war count.

 From Lodestars to DC-3s

 In January 1945, Mid-Continent began replacing its Lockheed Lodestars with luxurious 21-passenger twin-engine Douglas DC-3 airliners.
 This revolutionary new airliner increased the company's available space by 223 percent and enabled it to significantly increase its schedule.

-During this period, the company had improved it maintenance procedures to an unprecedented level.
+During this period, the company had improved its maintenance procedures to an unprecedented level.
 As a result, this improvement enabled the Airline to operate 85 percent of its pre-war scheduled mileage by late 1943 and by the end of 1944, it had surpassed its 1941 full fleet scheduled mileage all despite its reduction in fleet size by 50-percent.